CLI

 stategraph --help

-The CLI is also available as a Docker image.
+The CLI is available as a Docker image.
 Check the releases page for available version tags.

 docker pull ghcr.io/stategraph/stategraph:<version>